orchestracities/ngsi-timeseries-api/docs/manuals/admin/configuration.md

   in bytes (B) or `2^10` multiples (KiB, MiB, GiB), e.g. `10 B`, `1.2 KiB`, `0.9 GiB`.
 If this variable is not set (or the set value isn't valid), SQL inserts are processed normally without splitting data into batches.

+- `WQ_OFFLOAD_WORK`.
+The notify endpoint supports offloading the insert of the received NGSI entities to separate work queue processes.
+Set this variable to true to make QuantumLeap add the entities to a queue within the Redis cache instead of inserting them directly into the DB backend, which is what would happen if this variable weren't set or set to false.
+  (Note that when offloading insert tasks to a work queue, for entities to actually be inserted in the DB backend, you will also have to have at least one QuantumLeap process configured as a work queue processor.)
+  Any of the following (case insensitive) values will be interpreted as
+  true: 'true', 'yes', '1', 't', 'y'.
+Anything else counts for false, which is also the default value if the variable is not set.

+- `WQ_RECOVER_FROM_ENQUEUEING_FAILURE`.
+Use this variable to specify what to do if the notify endpoint is configured to offload insert tasks to a work queue (`WQ_OFFLOAD_WORK=true`) but the enqueueing of an insert task fails---typically this can happen when the Redis cache is temporarily unavailable.
+If this variable is set to true, then QuantumLeap attempts to recover from this situation by inserting the notify payload directly in the DB backend, as if `WQ_OFFLOAD_WORK` were set to false.
+On the other hand, if this variable is set to false or isn't set at all, then QuantumLeap will return a server error.
+Notice that this variable is only taken into account if `WQ_OFFLOAD_WORK=true`---if false, then inserts are always executed synchronously within the notify endpoint.
+  Any of the following (case insensitive) values will be interpreted as
+  true: 'true', 'yes', '1', 't', 'y'.
+Anything else counts for false, which is also the default value if the variable is not set.

+- `WQ_MAX_RETRIES`.
+When offloading insert tasks to a work queue, it is possible to retry failed insert tasks.
+Regardless of the value of this variable, the first time a task is fetched from the work queue, it is run once.
+If this initial run fails and `WQ_MAX_RETRIES` is set to an integer `M > 0`, then the task enters a retry cycle with up to `M` DB insert attempts spaced out by an exponentially growing number of seconds.
+  (Task execution won't be attempted further if `M <= 0` or `WQ_MAX_RETRIES` isn't set or it is set but its value can't be parsed as an integer.)
+  The retry cycle works as follows.
+Consider the growing sequence of positive integers `S = { 20 * 2^k | k ∈ ℕ } = (20, 40, 80, 160, 320,...)`, interpret
+  them as seconds, call `t0` the time at which the first run failed, consider the series `t0 + Σs[k] = (t0 + 20, t0 + 20 + 40, t0 + 20 + 40 + 80,...)`
+  and take the first `M` terms `t1 = t0 + 20,..., tM = t0 +...+ s[M]`.
+  Now schedule `M` task execution attempts at time points `t1,..., tM`.
+  On retrying task execution at time point `t[k]`, if the DB insert succeeds, cancel any subsequent scheduled retries and flag the task as successful.
+  If the insert fails, what happens next depends on whether the failure is transient or permanent.
+A transient failure is a situation where the task may succeed if retried at some time in the future (e.g. a DB connection goes down) whereas a permanent failure is a situation where the insert will always fail because of a structural error---e.g. a mismatch between an NGSI attribute type and its corresponding DB type.
+In the case of a permanent failure, cancel any subsequent scheduled retries and flag the task as failed.
+On the other hand, if the failure is transient, go on with the next step of the retry cycle and attempt the task again at time point `t[k+1]`.
+Irrespective of success or failure, if the `M`th attempt is reached, the retry cycle ends then.

+- `WQ_FAILURE_TTL`.
+When using a work queue to process notify endpoint payloads, the NGSI entities making up the payload will be kept in the Redis cache for a period of time so that data can be inspected after the insert task has run.
+More accurately, data are kept in Redis for a number of seconds `ttl` past task completion.
+Regardless of outcome, a task is considered complete when it has finished running if no retries have been configured or when it has exited the retry cycle in the case of retries.
+Let `t0` be the task completion time.
+Task data is kept in Redis until `t0 + ttl`, past which point it will be automatically removed from the Redis cache.
+  Use this variable to specify how long failed task data should be kept around after the insert task completed with a failure.
+That is, use this variable to specify the above `ttl` in seconds.
+The default value of `604800` seconds (a week) will be used if this variable isn't set or it is set but its value can't be parsed as an integer.

+- `WQ_SUCCESS_TTL`.
+This setting is analogous to `WQ_FAILURE_TTL`.
+Use this variable to specify how long, in seconds, data of successful insert tasks should be kept around.
+The default value of `86400` seconds (a day) will be used if this variable isn't set or it is set but its value can't be parsed as an integer.

 ## Database selection per different tenant